aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 When you are minting an NFT, the NFT is tied to your [account](../../concepts/accounts.md).
 Aptos ensures no one else can alter your collection of NFTs.
 This is why a private key is required to obtain signer capabilities.
 When you submit a transaction, you sign the transaction.

 [Resource accounts](../resource-accounts.md) allow the delegation of signing transactions.
-You create a resource account to grant a signer capability that can be stored in a new resource on the same account and can sign transaction autonomously.
+You create a resource account to grant a signer capability that can be stored in a new resource on the same account and can sign transactions autonomously.
 The signer capability is protected as no one has access to the private key for the resource account.

 ## Understand minting